PoisotLab/2015_ms_datamining/ms.md

 software and platforms.

-Existing data can, to an increasing extent, be used to *build* new datasets (henceforth synthetic datasets).
+Existing data can, to an increasing extent, be used to *build* new datasets (henceforth *synthetic* datasets, since they represent the synthesis of several types of data).
 There are several parallel advances that make this approach possible.
 First, the volume of data on ecological systems that are available *openly* increases on a daily basis.
 This includes point- occurrence data, as in *e.g.* GBIF, but also taxonomic knowledge (through ITIS, NCBI or EOL), and trait and interactions data.
 A vast treasure trove of ecological information is now available without having to contact and secure authorization from every contributor individually.
-Second, this data is often available in a *programmatic* way.
+Second, these data are often available in a *programmatic* way.
 As opposed to manual collection, identification, and maintenance of datasets, most of these services implement web APIs, *i.e.* services that allow users to query and/or upload data in a standard format.
 These services can be queried, either once or on a regular basis, to retrieve records with the desired properties.
 This ensures that the process is repeatable, testable, transparent, and (as long as the code is properyl written) nearly error proof.
-Finally, most of the heavy-lifting for these tasks can be done through a *burgeoning ecosystem of packages and software*, that handles query formatting, data retrieval, and associated tasks, all the while exposing simple interfaces to researchers.
+Finally, most of the heavy lifting for these tasks can be done through a *burgeoning ecosystem of packages and software* that handles query formatting, data retrieval, and associated tasks, all the while exposing simple interfaces to researchers.
 None of these are *new* data, in the sense that these collections represent the aggregation of thousands of ecological